Republic: Socialist republics

 In the wake of the First World War, the Russian monarchy fell during the Russian Revolution.
-The Russian Provisional Government was established in its place on the lines of a liberal republic, but this was overthrown by the Bolsheviks who went on to establish the Union of Soviet Socialist Republics.
+The Russian Provisional Government was established in its place on the lines of a liberal republic, but this was overthrown by the Bolsheviks who went on to establish the Union of Soviet Socialist Republics (USSR).
 This was the first republic established under Marxist–Leninist ideology.
-Communism was wholly opposed to monarchy, and became an important element of many republican movements during the 20th century.
-The Russian Revolution spread into Mongolia, and overthrew its theocratic monarchy in 1924.
-In the aftermath of the Second World War the communists gradually gained control of Romania, Bulgaria, Yugoslavia, Hungary and Albania, ensuring that the states were reestablished as socialist republics rather than monarchies.
+Communism was wholly opposed to monarchy and became an important element of many republican movements during the 20th century.
+The Russian Revolution spread into Mongolia and overthrew its theocratic monarchy in 1924.
+In the aftermath of the Second World War, the communists gradually gained control of Romania, Bulgaria, Yugoslavia, Hungary and Albania, ensuring that the states were reestablished as socialist republics rather than monarchies.

 Communism also intermingled with other ideologies.
 It was embraced by many national liberation movements during decolonization.
 In Vietnam, communist republicans pushed aside the Nguyễn dynasty, and monarchies in neighbouring Laos and Cambodia were overthrown by communist movements in the 1970s.
 Arab socialism contributed to a series of revolts and coups that saw the monarchies of Egypt, Iraq, Libya, and Yemen ousted.
-In Africa Marxist–Leninism and African socialism led to the end of monarchy and the proclamation of republics in states such as Burundi and Ethiopia.
+In Africa, Marxism–Leninism and African socialism led to the end of monarchy and the proclamation of republics in states such as Burundi and Ethiopia.

-Islamic republics

-Islamic political philosophy has a long history of opposition to absolute monarchy, notably in the work of Al-Farabi.
-Sharia law took precedence over the will of the ruler, and electing rulers by means of the Shura was an important doctrine.
-While the early caliphate maintained the principles of an elected ruler, later states became hereditary or military dictatorships though many maintained some pretense of a consultative shura.

-None of these states are typically referred to as republics.
-The current usage of republic in Muslim countries is borrowed from the western meaning, adopted into the language in the late 19th century.
-The 20th century saw republicanism become an important idea in much of the Middle East, as monarchies were removed in many states of the region.
-Iraq became a secular state.
-Some nations, such as Indonesia and Azerbaijan, began as secular.
-In Iran, the 1979 revolution overthrew the monarchy and created an Islamic republic based on the ideas of Islamic democracy.
+Constitution

+A republic does not necessarily have a constitution but is often constitutional in the sense of constitutionalism, meaning that it is constituted by a set of institutions which provide a separation of powers.
+The term constitutional republic is a way to highlight an emphasis on the separation of powers in a given republic, as with constitutional monarchy or absolute monarchy highlighting the absolute autocratic character of a monarchy.